 The Federal Financial Aid Guidelines require that all colleges monitor attendance.
 This is necessary to document that students are eligible for the funds they receive.
 The Federal Government mandates that non-attendees be dropped and federal monies be returned to the Federal Government.
 Therefore, Stark State College will monitor attendance for all students, since it is not known by the instructors which students receive federal funds.
 Students not attending classes risk being dropped from courses and having their financial aid cancelled or reduced.
 It is the intent of the faculty to foster attendance habits that carry over into the work setting as positive attributes.
 Attendance at all class sessions and directed practices will be monitored.

 The College refers to the student experience hours as directed practice.
-Students are required to attend ALL classes and directed practice hours and to arrive on time.
-A student's late arrival disrupts the instructor, the other students and the flow of the instructional material.
+Students are required to attend all classes and directed practice hours and to arrive on time.
+A student's late arrival disrupts the instructor, the other students, and the presentation of the instructional material.
 Active participation involves taking part in the classroom discussion, question sessions and group activities.
-A student who is sleeping in class will not receive credit for that class attendance.
-Failure to meet the required number of lecture or directed practice hours will result in failure of the class or directed practice.
+Failure to meet the required number of lecture or directed practice hours may result in failure of the class or directed practice.
 The instructor will notify the Program Coordinator of a student's excessive absence from class or directed practice, and a meeting will be required between the student and Program Coordinator to determine if the student can continue in the class and meet the required number of hours.
+Any missed time in the classroom will need to be discussed with the instructor in terms of making up the required hours.
+The student who has been absent is responsible for contacting the instructor in regards to announcements, assignments, handouts, and/or make-up work.
+Students are allowed only one unexcused absence before a course of action will be taken.
+Two unexcused absences will result in the drop of one letter grade for the course.

 All students will be asked to complete an attendance verification form for directed practice hours.
 Two unexcused absences in a Dietary Program course or directed practice will result in a meeting with the Program Coordinator to determine a course of action.
 The possible course of action will be to withdraw from class due to an inability to meet ACEND's requirements for a minimum of directed practice hours.
 The decision for the course of action will be a combination of the instructor's and Program Coordinator's decision, as well as the reason for the absence, as well as the possibility of completing the hours.
 In the event that an absence is accepted, it will be based on concrete documentation explaining the absence.
-Students with two (2) absences, which are unexcused, in the classroom or directed practice will result in a drop of one letter grade for that course.
+Attendance policies are addressed in course syllabi and reviewed in orientation.
+An excess of more than two absences may result in the student needing to withdraw from the class or directed practice since the student may not be able to make up those hours needed to meet the minimum hours.